hendisantika/spring-boot-crud-redis/DEPLOYMENT.md

 - **Port 8080 in use**: Check if another service is using port 8080
 - **Redis connection failed**: Verify .env file has correct Upstash credentials
-- **Permission issues**: Ensure deployer user has proper permissions
+- **Permission issues**: Ensure destroyer user has proper permissions
 - **SSL/TLS errors**: Ensure Upstash Redis TLS is properly configured

 ### Firewall Issues